kyenos/dropstash/README.md

 ##Feature list and status.

 Check out [Features.txt]((https://github.com/kyenos/dropstash/blob/master/Features.txt) for details on the status of individual feature.
 This will be updated when things change when future features are added to the utility

+For feature requests or bugs, please create an issue and I'll try to address it in a timely manor.

 Good luck, have fun!